 Gross rental yield for Saint-Gilles - Sint-Gillis: 5.2% annually based on average rent vs. buy prices.

-Many buildings in Saint-Gilles are part of a protected heritage zone; any modifications to facades or structural 'Bruxellois' elements require strict urban planning permits from the communal administration.
+Yes, many zones in Saint-Gilles are protected heritage sites, meaning any facade changes or structural renovations require strict urban planning permits from the commune.